stefanavey/stefanavey.github.io/aboutme.md

 I completed my PhD in the [Interdepartmental Program in Computational Biology and Bioinformatics](http://cbb.yale.edu/) at Yale University.
 My research focused on mining biological data to understand the immune response to influenza infection and vaccination.
 I developed and applied machine learning methods and software to facilitate the discovery of predictive immune signatures.

-My background in biomedical knowledge and computational methods combined with my scientific training has led me to recently join the quantitative sciences group at [Janssen Pharmaceuticals Company of Johnson and Johnson](http://www.janssen.com/).
+My background in biomedical knowledge and computational methods combined with my scientific training led me to where I currently work at the [Janssen Pharmaceutical Companies of Johnson and Johnson](http://www.janssen.com/).

 # Contact